-Radnor Middle School hosted its sixth annual multi-hour dance marathon on Friday, March 3, 2023 to raise funds to support Four Diamonds at Penn State Children's Hospital.
+Radnor Middle School will host its seventh annual multi-hour dance marathon on Friday, March 15, 2024 to raise funds to support Four Diamonds at Penn State Children's Hospital.

 The student led Mini-THON committee inspires the student body and Radnor community to get involved and participate in monthly fundraisers.
 The funds raised will help cover expenses for families with children battling childhood cancer.
 The funds also support a comprehensive team of researchers that are looking for a cure.

-All Radnor Middle School students will be invited to participate in the sixth annual RMS Mini-THON.
+All Radnor Middle School students will be invited to participate in the seventh annual RMS Mini-THON.
 Event registration will be shared in school during the first week of January.

 RMS Faculty Advisors